MMALLIKARJUN2312/Loan_Manager/README.md

 - Form validation ensures all required fields are properly submitted.

 ### Admin Dashboard
-- Displays total applications, and breakdown by approval status.
+- Displays total applications and breakdown by approval status.
 - Integrated with charts for better visual insight.
 - Accessible only by authorized admin roles.